GeorgeAlTomeh/esp32-temprature-monitor/README.md

 ## Short Story

-I made this project as a **safety monitor** to my scout troop knowing the realtime temperature in the places we go camp in
+I made this project as a **safety monitor** to know the real-time temperature in the places we go camp in

 I made it using esp32 that makes a post request to a node.js server - which I also made and is in this repo too - and by the time the server receives the request it writes the data into a local database (txt file based)